 Holly is the owner of a small, woman-owned business - m2 Academy - an educational firm that offers consulting services, after-school programs and summer camps.
 Clients have included Fairfax County, Town of Vienna, City of Fairfax, City of Falls Church, DC Public Charter Schools, and Columbia College.

-Holly is a member of the Vienna Business Association and nominee for the 2016 Northern Virginia Chamber of Commerce Emerging Influential Leader of the Year Award.
-Holly is a fierce advocate for women's rights, testifying in Washington, DC and in Richmond, VA in favor of the repeal on the tampon tax.
-Most recently, she participated in Congresswoman Grace Meng’s panel, “The Case for Menstrual Equity: How Policies Surrounding Menstruation Affect Outcomes for Women.”
-Holly has been featured on NBC4 Washington, ABC 7 News, Good Morning Washington, Fairfax Public Access, StreetSense.org, NPR, GW Hatchet and the cover of the Connection Newspaper.
+Holly is the winner of the 2016 Northern Virginia Chamber of Commerce Emerging Influential Leader of the Year Award and Nominee for the Heroines of Washington 2017 award.
+Holly is a fierce advocate for women's rights, testifying in Washington, DC and in Richmond, VA in favor of the repeal of the tampon tax and an increased access to menstrual supplies for all girls and women .
+Most recently, she participated in Congresswoman Grace Meng’s panel, “The Case for Menstrual Equity: How Policies Surrounding Menstruation Affect Outcomes for Women” and was featured on the cover of the Washington Post in the article, "The Once-Whispered Topic of Women's Menstruation Now Has Political Cachet."
+Holly has been featured on NBC4 Washington, ABC 7 News, Good Morning Washington, Northern Virginia Magazine, Fairfax Public Access, StreetSense.org, NPR, GW Hatchet and the cover of the Connection Newspaper.

 Holly lives in Vienna, Virginia with her husband, Erik, and two children, Morgan and Matthew.